Satellite Shankar Movie Review: Sooraj Pancholi's Film Connects With Emotions But It Barely Lasts!

 Performances

 Sooraj Pancholi has put in sincere effort in his act.
-Unfortunately, his body language and dialogue delvery never lets him shine throughout the film.
+Unfortunately, his body language and dialogue delivery never lets him shine throughout the film.
 Megha Akash makes a confident debut and her cute banter with Sooraj Pancholi leaves you with a smile.
 Paulomi Gosh has done a fine job as a video blogger.

 Technical Aspects

-Jiten Harmeet Singh's lens perfectly captures the diversity of the country.
+Jiten Harmeet Singh's lens perfectly capture the diversity of the country.
 Chandan Arora's editing could have been a little more sharper to tie up the loose ends.

 Music